OS2Valghalla/OS2valghalla-3-documentation/SPHINXGUIDE.md

 # Quick-start Sphinx and reStructuredText guide
-This guide will help you understand how to use Sphinx and write documentation in reStructuredText markup.
+This guide will help you get started with Sphinx and write documentation in reStructuredText markup.

 Work in progress, more content to be added.
+# Sphinx
+This section will cover:
+1. How to create and structure documentation pages
+2. Basic templating and theming
+3. How to build the project

+# reStructuredText
+This section will cover:
+1. General syntax of RST markdown
+2. Common components
+3. How to create and structure documentation pages
+4. How to use directives
+5. How to use roles

 # Extensions
 This section gives an overview of optional extensions, which can be used to improve the experience when editing documentation pages.